Joecstarr/joe-starr.com/content/slides/dearborn_F23.md

 This boils down to all binary trees on $N$ leaves.
 With nodes labeled with combinations of $\vee$ and $+$ and leaves labeled with all combinations of trivial tangles.

-These binary trees are call Caudron Trees.
+These binary trees are called *Caudron Trees*.

 {{% slides/citations %}}
 Alain Caudron.
 Classification des nœuds et des enlacements, volume 4 of Publications Math ́ematiques d'Orsay 82 [Mathematical Publications of Orsay 82].
 Universit ́e de ParisSud, D ́epartement de Mathe  ́matique, Orsay, 1982.